'VAR error undermined sporting integrity' - Liverpool

 Still images of the incident showed Tottenham defender Cristian Romero clearly playing Diaz onside.

-The disallowed goal came with the match still goalless, but with the Reds down to ten men after Curtis Jones had been controversially sent off following England's intervention.
+The disallowed goal came when the match was level but with the Reds down to ten men after Curtis Jones had been controversially sent off following England's intervention.

 It is understood that referees' chief Howard Webb has spoken to Liverpool about the incident, while a PGMOL statement after the game admitted "a significant human error occurred".